marcelpetersen/mobil/_drafts/is-car-ownership-on-its-way-out.md

 title: Is Car Ownership On Its Way Out?
 publish_date: 2019-07-11 11:00:00 +0000
 featured_image: "/uploads/2019/07/11/car5-1.jpeg"
-excerpt: How do we tackle the issue of private car ownership?
+excerpt: 'The world still isn''t sure about how to tackle the issue of car ownership. '

 ---
 **Is Car Ownership On Its Way Out?**

 It’s no secret that Germany, home to the world’s largest automobile industry, is a car-centric country.
 Cars are often seen as symbols of freedom or flexibility, and to most, they’re still considered the most practical way of getting around.

 ![](/uploads/2019/07/11/car5-2.jpeg)

-In densely populated urban areas, using shared mobility services in the future seems like a tangible, realistic idea, but outside of city centers, many people remain excluded from progressive urban planning projects are still fully dependent on cars as a means of transportation.
+In densely populated urban areas, using shared mobility services in the future seems like a tangible, realistic idea, but outside of city centers, many people remain excluded from progressive urban planning projects and are still fully dependent on cars as a means of transportation.

 Nevertheless, city planners, environmental researchers and mobility experts have already begun to reject the old-fashioned idea that automobiles are an ultimate indicator of economic and societal stability.
 In fact, experts have warned against designing car-based communities ever since their heyday in the 1950’s.
 In her well-known book from 1961, _The Death and Life of Great American Cities_, author Jane Jacobs critiqued the short-sightedness of urban planners and argued that their car-based city models were actually detrimental to the way societies are organized, rather than being the pillars of modernism that optimistic city planners had hoped.